CAG-Contactor/cag-cloud-racing/docs/business-logic.md

 otherwise

 * let `session` be a new `Session` in:
+  - length of `newState.sessions` is length of `previousState.sessions` + 1
+  - `newState.sessions` contains `session`
-  - `newState.sessions` contains `session` and all sessions from `previousState.sessions`
+  - `newState.sessions` contains all sessions from `previousState.sessions`

 ###  Signup for race
-When a contestant signs up for a race, a race is created and is placed into the queue.
+This operation is executed when a user signs up for to participate in a new race.

+The operation creates a new race for the specified user and places it in the queue of races.

 **Signature**

-`signupForRace(previousState: SystemState, token: String) => newState: SystemState`
+`signupForRace(previousState: SystemState, userId: String) => newState: SystemState`

 **Post-condition**

 [Session has been checked](#session-has-been-checked)

-If no session for the specified `token` is found among `previousState.sessions`

-* the system state is unchanged
-* an error indicating that no sessions exists has been emitted
+Let `user` be the user associated with the `userId` and `newRace` be a new `Race` in:

-otherwise, if a race for the user associated with the session, already exists in the queue
+* If a race for the `user`, already exists in the queue

-* the system state is unchanged
+  - the system state is unchanged
-* an error indicating that the user is already present in the queue has been emitted
+  - an error indicating that the user is already present in the queue has been emitted

-otherwise
+* otherwise
-* let `user` be the user associated with the found session and `newRace` be a new `Race` in:
-    - `newRace` has been created and has been added to `user.myRaces` of the user associated with the session, i.e. `newState.registeredUsers[user.name]` contains the new race
+  - `newRace` has been created and has been added to `user.myRaces` of the `user`, (i.e. `newState.registeredUsers[user.name]` contains the new race)
   - `newRace.status === IDLE`
+  - length of `newState.queue` is length of `previousState.queue` + 1
   - `newState.queue` contains all races from `previousState.queue`
   - `newRace` is at the last position in `newState.queue`
   - `newState.queue` is sorted according to the order the races where added to the queue

 ###  Bail out from race
-When a contestant bails out from a previously sign up for a race, the race is removed from the queue and the race status is set to aborted.
-However, the race is kept among the races of the user.
+This operation is executed when a user cancels the sign-up for a race.

+The operation removes the race, for the specified user, from the queue of races.

 **Signature**

-`bailOutFromRace(previousState: SystemState, token: String) => newState: SystemState`
+`bailOutFromRace(previousState: SystemState, userId: String) => newState: SystemState`

 **Post-condition**

 [Session has been checked](#session-has-been-checked)

-otherwise, if no race for the user associated with the session, exist in the queue

-* the system state is unchanged
-* an error indicating that the user does not exist in the queue has been emitted

-otherwise

-* let `race` be the race, found in the queue, for the user associated with the session, in:
+Let `user` be the user associated with the `userId` and `race` be the race, found in the queue, for the `user`, in:

+* length of `newState.queue` is length of `previousState.queue` - 1
-  - `newState.queue` contains and all races from `previousState.queue`, except for `race`
+* `newState.queue` contains and all races from `previousState.queue`, except for `race`
-  - `newState.queue` is sorted according to the order in which races where added
+* `newState.queue` is sorted according to the order in which races where added

 ### Arm race
+This operation is executed when the administrator shall be initiate a new race.

-When an administrator arm the ace, the race at head of the queue is moved to become the current active race and the status of that race is set to armed.
+The operation removes the race at head of the queue and set it as the current active race and in addition, the status of that race is set to armed.

 **Signature**